Mike Tirico: Personal life

 Tirico and his wife Debbie, a Michigan native, have two children.
-The Tiricos have lived in Ann Arbor, Michigan, since 1999.
+They have lived in Ann Arbor, Michigan, since 1999.

-Tirico's parents, Donald and Maria, were separated when he was about 4, and he says he has since lost contact with his father's side of the family.
+Tirico's parents, Donald and Maria, were separated when he was about four, and Tirico says he has since lost contact with his father's side of the family.
 His mother's side of the family are all of Italian ancestry.
-He at one point said: "The only contact I had growing up was with my mom's side of the family.
+At one point, Tirico said: "The only contact I had growing up was with my mom's side of the family.
 And they are all as white as the refrigerator I'm standing in front of right now."
-In regard to a genealogical test to see if he has a black ancestor, he said: "Yeah.
-I'd like to find out the truth at some point, so I can answer questions for my kids", but made it clear he did not feel any urgency.
+In regard to a genealogical test to see if he has a black ancestor, Tirico said: "Yeah.
+I'd like to find out the truth at some point, so I can answer questions for my kids", but made it clear that he did not feel any urgency.
 In September 2022, Tirico acknowledged that his father is African American.

-In May 2025 Tirico prematurely left NBC Sports' coverage of the 2025 Kentucky Derby after suffering a serious allergic food reaction, with Ahmed Fareed filling in to host the rest of the broadcast.
+In May 2025, Tirico prematurely left NBC Sports' coverage of the 2025 Kentucky Derby after suffering a serious allergic food reaction, with Ahmed Fareed filling in to host the rest of the broadcast.
 In a segment on NBC's Today a few days later, Tirico explained that he has had a nut allergy for his whole life.
-He encouraged viewers to "ask, inquire, be curious, and be courteous to those who have nut allergies or other food allergies."
+Tirico encouraged viewers to "ask, inquire, be curious, and be courteous to those who have nut allergies or other food allergies."